accoffin12/streaming-07-FinalMTA/README.md

 ![MTA_ProConsumeV1Altered.PNG](ScreenShots/MTA_ProConsumV1Altered.PNG)

 ## 9b.
 ProducerV2/ConsumerV2
 This process is more involved and involves a larger number of open terminals.
-For this section be sure to follow the isntructions carefully.
+For this section be sure to follow the instructions carefully.
 1. Open 3 Anaconda Prompt Terminals
 2. In each of the 3 terminals set the file path to where the repo sits.
 Use the following structure to access this folder path:
 ```